-Flip the mower so that it is again right side up.
+Flip the mower so it is again right side up.

 Step 9 - Replace Belt Cover and Spark Plug

-Screw or bolt on the belt cover and a place the cap on the spark plug.
-You should now be able to use your lawn more as you normally would.
+Screw or bolt on the belt cover and place the cap on the lawn mower spark plug.
+You should now be able to use your lawn mower as you normally would.